quarkusio/quarkus-quickstarts/tests-with-coverage/README.md

 * Separating the execution of your Unit Tests and Integration Tests
 * Consolidating the coverage for all your tests

+Please note that code coverage is not supported in native mode

 ## Prerequisites

 To complete this guide, you need: